r-butl/SigVu/README.md

 # SigVu
 SigVu is a python based signal manipulation and labeling program.
-I started developing this project when working on the Cornel & CSU, Chico Elephant Listening Project, when need to relabel some of the samples was needed.
+I started developing this project when working on the Cornel & CSU, Chico Elephant Listening Project, when the need to relabel some of the samples was raised.

-This project utilizes a standard ML, plotting, and data handling libraries to process and label data, all bottled up in a simply PyQt5 GUI.
+This project utilizes standard ML, plotting, and data handling libraries to process and label data, all bottled up in a simply PyQt5 GUI.

 It serves a few purposes for me: